farhanim/ciShop/README.md

 # E-SHOP
-There is e-commerce project from devtarun
+There is e-commerce project and implemented with framework Codeigniter